danielfett/draft-dpop/mainmatter.md

-The [Prevention of Token Replay at a Different Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP token to a certain URI and HTTP method.
+The [Prevention of Token Replay at a Different Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP proof to a certain URI and HTTP method.
 However, DPoP does not achieve the same level of protection as, for example, OAuth Mutual TLS [@I-D.ietf-oauth-mtls], as described in the following.

-## DPoP Token Replay {#Token_Replay}
+## DPoP Proof Replay {#Token_Replay}

-If an adversary is able to get hold of a DPoP token, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
-To prevent this, servers MUST only accept DPoP tokens for a limited time window after their `iat` time, preferably only for a brief period.
+If an adversary is able to get hold of a DPoP proof JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
+To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a brief period.
 Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value, as proposed in [@!RFC7253].